Fans Furious Mariah Carey’s Ample Cleavage Is Too Hot For International Censors

 The singer and songwriter has managed to surpass Elvis Presley for the most No. 1 singles by a solo artist on the Hot 100 with “Touch My Body,” and is now only second to The Beatles.

 The 48-year-old appeared on the Tonight Show to perform “The Distance” with Ty Dolla $ign.
-The song is featured on her latest album, Caution, which is now available for both purchase and streaming.
+The song is featured on her latest album Caution, which is now available for both purchase and streaming.